This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Enjoy this Sayulita travel guide?
 Check out my other articles on travel in Mexico!
 Comment below on what you think about our Sayulita travel guide.
 We love to hear your feedback!

-- Puerto Vallarta Mexico Travel Guide: The Complete Guide
+- Puerto Vallarta Mexico Travel Guide

 - Gay Puerto Vallarta Mexico: The Only LGBTQ Guide You Will Need